How to keep 5G data secure with software probes

 The new security measures in 5G Core pose a new challenge when it comes to capturing data.
 How do service providers solve this issue, and keep sensitive data secure?
 The answer: use built-in software probes.
 Now, service providers can implement built-in tapping and probing functionalities within cloud native network functions software themselves.

 With software probes, service providers can ensure sensitive data, such as event reporting or full mirroring of 3GPP interface data, gets from A to B while maintaining security.
-Any data can be delivered over transparent, secure and standardized interfaces to provide customer centric insights and secure the 5G experience.
+Any data can be delivered over transparent, secure and standardized interfaces to provide customer centric insights and software probes.
 Watch the video for a quick overview on how this works.

 By using built-in software probes for analytics, we ensure end-to-end protection of data which is sensitive from both a privacy and security perspective.
 Probing data can also be captured and anonymized within the network functions, and sensitive data doesn’t have to leave the network function.
 When we speak to service providers, most of them say they expect built-in software probes to be mandatory in the future, but their outlooks also vary depending on how far along they are in their 5G journey.